-What Can You Do with a Degree in Health Informatics?
+What Can You Do With a Degree in Health Informatics?

 Search For Schools

-Opportunities for people with degrees in health informatics are expected to skyrocket in coming years.
-By illustration, the Bureau of Labor Statistics (BLS Dec.
-2015) anticipates that openings for medical records and health information technicians will increase 15 percent nationwide between 2014 and 2024.
-This represents 29,000 fresh positions across the country.
+Opportunities for people with degrees in health informatics are expected to skyrocket in the coming years.
+By illustration, the Bureau of Labor Statistics (BLS 2022) anticipates that openings for medical records and health information technicians will increase 7 percent nationwide between 2021 and 2031.
+This represents 12,300 fresh positions across the country.
 During that time period, the average growth across all occupations is expected to be 5 percent.

-In some cases, the options available to a recent grad in a given industry may not always be obvious.
+Sometimes, the options available to a recent grad in a given industry may not always be obvious.
 This is a guide to several of the promising careers open to people with degrees in health informatics, as well as a discussion of the typical responsibilities and salary prospects for each job.

-Health Informatics Specialist
+Become a Health Informatics Specialist

 Level of Education Required: Bachelor’s degree

 These tech-savvy professionals may also create manuals and train others on the adopted IT systems, liaising between software vendors, the IT department, and clinical personnel.
-Finally, a health informatics specialist must offer administrative support, troubleshooting problems that arise with the IT systems, as well as remain up-to-date on any developments in technology or regulations.
+Finally, a health informatics specialist must offer administrative support, troubleshoot problems that arise with the IT systems, and remain up-to-date on any developments in technology or regulations.

-- 10th percentile: $41,000
+- 10th percentile: $49,000

-- 50th percentile (median): $60,692
+- 50th percentile (median): $64,888

-- 90th percentile: $96,000
+- 90th percentile: $105,000

-Health Informatics Manager (a.k.a.
+Become a Health Informatics Manager (a.k.a.
 Clinical Informatics Manager)

 Level of Education Required: Graduate certificate or master’s degree preferred